 Where to Elope in Colorado

-Colorado has four iconic national parks, but hundreds of other trails, mountains, valleys and lakes where you can plan your destination elopement with stunning scenery.
-In this post I’ll focus on Colorado elopement locations that are not within Rocky Mountain National Park, The Maroon Bells, Boulder, Great Sand Dunes, Ouray, Colorado National Monument, Garden of the Gods, and Black Canyon of the Gunnison. 🙂 There is no shortage of amazing spots to elope in Colorado in every season.
+Colorado has four iconic national parks, but hundreds of other trails, mountains, valleys and lakes.
+You can and should plan your elopement here with stunning scenery.
+There is no shortage of amazing spots to elope in Colorado in every season.
 Summer days bring bright wildflowers to the highest mountain passes while fall aspens turn the hills gold.
 Winter brings some accessibility challenges, but there are still great places that don’t (or do!) require snowshoes.
-Spring is very unpredictable, so for those who like rolling the dice between 70 degrees and sunny and a white out blizzard, April & May are great months for you!
+Spring is very unpredictable.
+For those who like rolling the dice between a sunny 70 degrees and a white out blizzard, April & May are great months for you!
 All kidding aside, let’s explore some of the ins and outs of where to elope in Colorado and some of the incredible photos I can take for you!

 Here’s my map of where to elope in Colorado.
 70+ locations and growing!
 90% of these have less than a five mile hike.
 Want to make it interactive so you can see more about each spot?
 Get in touch!